tidyverse/tidyverse.org/content/blog/ellmer-0-2-0/index.md

 This release includes several improvements for developers building more sophisticated LLM applications, particularly around tool usage and debugging.

 The most immediately useful addition is `echo = "output"` in `Chat$chat()`.
 When you're working with tools, this shows you exactly what's happening as tool requests and results flow back and forth.
-For example, if
+For example:

 <div class="highlight">